Russians advance on war’s front line in eastern Ukraine

 For weeks, Russian forces have pummeled Sievierodonetsk with artillery and air raids, and fought the Ukrainian army house-to-house.
 Ukrainian forces remain holed up with about 500 civilians at the Azot chemical plant, the only part of the city still under Ukrainian control.

 Haidai said the Ukrainian soldiers warded off the city’s seizure from the plant’s sprawling underground structures, but he noted that “the shelling has intensified, and even concrete shelters can’t withstand the bombardment.”
-The Russians were using their entire arsenal — heavy artillery, tanks, aircraft,” he said.
+The Russians were using their entire arsenal — heavy artillery, tanks and aircraft — he said.

-Haidai said that Lysychansk, which is located on a steep river bank facing Sievierodonetsk. also faced a relentless Russian artillery barrage.
-At least one civilian died and three others were wounded in 24 hours as the Russians concentrated over 100 multiple rocket launchers to “pummel entire blocks,” the governor said.
+Lysychansk, located on a steep river bank facing Sievierodonetsk, also faces a relentless Russian artillery barrage.
+At least one civilian died and three others were wounded in 24 hours as the Russians concentrated more than 100 multiple rocket launchers to “pummel entire blocks,” the governor said.

-“The Russian army is ‘liberating’ Sievierodonetsk from life and workplaces,” he said in a sarcastic reference to Russia’s stated goal of the “liberation” of eastern Ukraine’s entire Donbas region.

-The U.K. Defense Ministry said in a Thursday intelligence assessment that Russian forces had likely advanced more than 5 kilometers (3 miles) toward the southern approaches of Lysychansk since Sunday.
+The British Defense Ministry said Russian forces had likely advanced more than 5 kilometers (3 miles) toward the southern approaches of Lysychansk since Sunday.

 “Some Ukrainian units have withdrawn, probably to avoid being encircled,” the statement said.
 “Russia’s improved performance in this sector is likely a result of recent unit reinforcement and heavy concentration of fire.”